 On the payment page the customer can verify the invoice information and enter their credit or debit card details to pay the invoice.
 Only the full amount of the invoice will be receivable online.

-After the payment is received the customer will receive an email from Aplos, and you will receive an email from WePay with the payment information.
+After the payment is received the customer will receive an email from Aplos, and you will receive an email from our payment processor with the payment information.
 In Aplos, the invoice will now be fully received and cleared out of Accounts Receivable.

 How to Receive Payment for Invoices

 To record a received payment manually, enter the amount received and the date and click the receive payment button, which will post a deposit in your register for you.
 You can also export your open payments by clicking Export Summary.

 Recording a Single Payment to Receive Multiple Invoices:

 You might have situations where you’ve received a single check from a customer for payment on multiple open invoices in Accounts Receivable.
 You can record multiple payments and these will show as a single deposit in your asset account’s register.
 Batching these will help simplify your reconciliation process as your deposit amount will match the amount on your bank statement.

 You will need to enter the amount that you are receiving for each invoice.
 If you have more than one invoice for a customer, when you enter the amount and date on your first invoice, you will see that the same date will auto-fill on any other open invoices for that customer.
 So, you will only need to enter the amount received on any other open invoices.
 The example below shows two invoices that were created for the same customer.
 Each invoice has the amount that is being received and the same date is listed on each invoice as well.

 When you click the Receive Payment button, this will record the payment amount in the Amount Received column and update the Balance to reflect only what is outstanding.
 If the amount received pays the invoice in full, then you’ll see that the invoice moves to the History section on the page.